 Task Force Recommendation 7: Establish an economic development infrastructure grant program for multimodal projects.
 There is a clear link between transportation and economic development, and it is in the best interest of the state to invest in targeted freight-intensive facilities, especially those that facilitate multimodal freight.
 One example of such an investment is at St. Louis Lambert International Airport, which developed a live animal export business to support Missouri agribusinesses.
 Before this constructing this facility, livestock were typically trucked to Chicago for export.
 The Livestock Export Center has received provisional approval from USDA to export the animals; however, it needs additional investment to improve the safety and efficiency of the holding facilities.
 There are no revenue sources to support the improvement.
-Beyond the Livestock Export Center, there are other examples of similar facilities throughout the state that would benefit from additional state investment to maximize projected economic benefits.
-The Task Force recommends the state establish a multimodal transportation-focused, economic development infrastructure grant program to support efforts that expand multimodal connectivity and better facilitate freight mobility for Missouri-based businesses.
+The Task Force recommends the state establish a multimodal transportation-focused, economic development infrastructure grant program to support the Livestock Export Center and other similar efforts that will better facilitate freight mobility for Missouri-based businesses.